-Details on this package are located in Section 10.67.3, "Contents of Util-linux-ng."
+Details on this package are located in Section 10.37.3, "Contents of Util-linux."

-8.4.
+8.3.
 Mounting Virtual Kernel File Systems

 The commands in the remainder of the book should be run as the root user.
-Also, double-check that \${CLFS} is set as root.
+Check that \${CLFS} is set in the root user's environment before proceeding.